 Each of this type of pipe fitting is reviewed in separate articles of the projectmaterials.com knowledge base.

-Butt weld fittings are manufactured in a wide range of dimensions (combinations of outside diameter and wall thickness, i.e. schedule) and material grades (the most common are ASTM A234 WPB for carbon steel/alloy steel, ASTM A403 WP304 and WP316 for stainless steel wrought fittings, ASTM A815 for duplex and super duplex fittings).
+The most common material grades for buttweld fittings are ASTM A234 WPB for carbon steel/alloy steel, ASTM A403 WP304 and WP316 for stainless steel wrought fittings, and ASTM A815 for duplex and super duplex fittings.

-Carbon steel fittings are common for pipelines and process piping applications in the oil and gas and power generation industry, stainless steel fittings are for applications where corrosion and erosion are a key issue (desalination, pharmaceutical and, food sectors).
+Carbon steel fittings are common for pipelines and process piping applications in the oil and gas and power generation industry, stainless steel fittings are for higher temperature, pressure and corrosion applications (desalination, pharmaceutical and, food sectors).

 SEAMLESS VS WELDED FITTINGS